microsoft/playwright/docs/development/click.md

     <button>Click me</button>
     ```

-    We use `scrollRectIntoViewIfNeeded` to scroll the element into the viewport if at all possible.
+    Playwright scrolls the element into the viewport if at all possible.

   - Empty element with non-empty pseudo.